 • All children will be encouraged to go outside during recess.

 • Students are to use common sense on the playground and remain dry; absolutely no splashing, sliding or kicking of water and/or mud is allowed.

-• Playground supervisors (Life Guards) are the authority on the playground at all times.
+• Playground supervisors “Life Guards” are the adult support on the playground.

 • Sticks, pine cones, and rocks stay on the ground.